Discover the best period to go in Greece!

 Weather in Greece is fairly uniform throughout the mainland and the Greek islands.

-Due to its geographical position, the country has mild winters and warm summers, cooled by different kind of seasonal winds.
+Due to its geographical position, the country has mild winters and warm summers, cooled by different kinds of seasonal winds.

-The summers in Greece are characterized by sunshine and very little rainfall: great temperatures and successful summer holidays guaranteed in Greece!
+As summer in Greece is characterized by sunshine and very little rainfall, high temperatures and successful summer holidays are guaranteed in Greece!

-The weather of the Aegean islands and the Ionian seas is milder.
-Some regions are characterized by the Meltemi, a summer wind that blows mostly the islands of the Aegean and offers perfect wind conditions for sailing, windsurfing, and kitesurfing.
+The weather of the Aegean and the Ionian seas is milder.
+Some regions are characterized by the meltemi, a summer wind that mostly blows on the islands of the Aegean and offers perfect wind conditions for sailing, windsurfing, and kitesurfing.

 Weather info in popular locations: